Salah scores again for Liverpool in 2-0 win over Fulham

 LIVERPOOL, England (AP) — Mohamed Salah capitalized on some quick thinking by Liverpool to maintain his impressive scoring record at Anfield in a 2-0 win over last-place Fulham in the Premier League on Sunday.

-There were just 14 seconds between the flag being raised for offside and Salah finding the net.
+There were just 14 seconds between the flag being raised for offside and Salah finding the net at the other end of the field.

 Xherdan Shaqiri scored the other goal in the 53rd minute, a cushioned volley into the corner from Andrew Robertson’s deep cross, as unbeaten Liverpool won for the ninth time in its opening 12 games.